CCheCastaldo/mapppdr/README.md

 You can also use spatial information to subset count data.
 This is quite easy using the `sf` [package tools](https://github.com/rstudio/cheatsheets/blob/master/sf.pdf).
-For instance, the following code selects counts from the 22 sites within 100 km of ACUN (including ACUN itself):
+For instance, the following code selects counts from the 22 sites whose great circle distances are within 10 km of ACUN (including ACUN itself):

     ACUN_area_counts <- sites_sf %>%
       mutate(ACUN_distance = as.numeric(sf::st_distance(sites_sf, sites_sf %>%